 Examples of academic dishonesty include:

-Copying parts of a document on the internet and pasting it into your assignment without citing the source.
+Plagiarism: Copying parts of a document on the internet and pasting it into your assignment without citing the source.
 When someone does this, they are really saying that they wrote the entire document (which is not true).
 Some people have gone as far as copying an entire document from a book, magazine or the internet, putting their name on it and turning it in as their own.
-Copying any part of a document without giving credit is not honest and does not display personal integrity including moving words around but keeping the same sentence structure without citing the source.
+Plagiarism also includes using unattributed words, phrases, ideas, or work of another (whether published, unpublished, or from an electronic source) as one's own in any academic exercise.
+Copying any part of a document without giving credit is not honest and does not display personal integrity (including moving words around but keeping the same sentence structure without citing the source).
 Whenever you use someone else’s material or idea, even it is just a small excerpt, you must put it in quotes and cite the source.
 It is very important to read the instructors instructions carefully.

 Reasons why students commit academic dishonesty:

 Procrastination.
 Students who wait until the last minute to begin working on an assignment discover they don’t have enough time to complete it.

 Fear.
 Students are not sure how to complete an assignment and they are afraid to ask questions.
 Some students are also afraid to fail.

 Pressure.
 Students are under pressure from their parents, family or leadership.
 They have a constant worry or nervous tension to consistently perform well and keep on track.
 Some students are under pressure to get good grades just like a family member or friend.

 Ambition.
 Some students just want to graduate at any cost.
 Their personal goals and agendas supersede the learning process, as well as their own integrity.